 In all cases, the host’s protection is not affected by whether and how much Turo may collect from guests or other third parties.

-*So long as the host is in compliance with the Terms of Service, and the covered peril occurs during the rental period, the $1,000 deductible described in Intact’s FAQ article will not be applied to the host.
+*So long as the host is in compliance with the Terms of Service, and the covered peril occurs during the reservation period, the $1,000 deductible described in Intact’s FAQ article will not be applied to the host.
 If the host is deemed at-fault for a loss that occurs during the delivery period, the host is responsible for paying the $1,000 deductible.

-If you have additional questions regarding selecting among these options, please consult your insurance professional, or contact us at support.turo.com.
+If you have questions regarding selecting among these options, please consult your insurance professional, or contact us at support.turo.com.